doyouevendata/doyouevendata.github.io/_posts/2017-04-04-Beautifying-plotly-graphs-in-R.md

 #### Bars in different colors

 The above plot is simple and not crazy at all.
 Let's add more colors showing both Celsius and Fahrenheit degrees on one plot.
-First step, we need to change the white coloro of bars to something more fancy.
+First step, we need to change the white color of bars to something more fancy.
 I propose <code>#ff9900</code>, or as Html Css Color calls it, Orage Peel.
 Change:

 ```r
 plot_ly(